[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

-Myth #2: The Tax Credit can only be applied to income tax.
+Myth #2: The R&D Tax Credit can only be applied to income tax

 This is not true.
 If you’re a small business or startup with less than $5 million in yearly revenue, you can take up to $250,000 of the R&D Tax Credit against your payroll taxes for up to five years.
 So, even if you don’t have any income or are subject to the Alternative Minimum Tax calculation, you may still be able to take advantage of this provision.

-Perhaps, but determining expenses for the R&D Tax Credit can be complicated and in the world of finance, things have become more and more specialized.
-Your accountant, as good as he or she may be, may not be up to spewed on the intricacies of the calculations required.
+Perhaps, but determining expenses for the R&D Tax Credit can be complicated and, in the world of finance, things have become more and more specialized.
+Your accountant, as good as he or she may be, may not be up to speed on the intricacies of the calculations required.
 The best accountants will work with or recommend experts who specialize in the field of state and federal tax incentives and credits.
+(Full instructions on the R&D Tax Credit are found in IRS Form 6765, Credit for Increasing Research Activities.)

 You probably do.
 In fact, there are lots of things your staff are doing internally that could be considered research and development.
-You could be developing, engineering, designing or researching a new product or even working on product alternatives.
-If you’re putting out products or services, it’s worth asking your accountant whether or not you qualify.
+You could be developing, engineering, designing, or researching a new product or even working on product alternatives.
+(Here are more details about the types of research expenditures that qualify for an R&D Tax Credit.)
+If you’re putting out products, it’s worth asking your accountant whether or not you qualify.

-Many expenses related to the activities listed in Myth #4 qualify for the credit.
-That means outside contractors and firms as well as internal costs of payroll, taxes, benefits, materials, supplies and related overheads qualify as well.
-Just remember to keep good records so that it’s easy to figure out these expenses and perform the calculation.
+You can qualify for the credit even if you don’t have any full-time in-house employees who are doing R&D work — contract labor also qualifies for the credit (so long as the expenses are related to the activities listed in Myth #4).
+This means that money spent on outside contractors and R&D firms — as well as internal costs of payroll, taxes, benefits, materials, supplies, and related overhead costs — qualify as well.
+Just remember to keep good records, so that it’s easy to figure out these expenses and perform the calculation.

 Not so.
-All you do is figure out how much you spent on qualified research and development during the three preceding tax years, on average, and then multiply by 50 percent.
+All you do is figure out how much you spent on qualified research and development during the three preceding tax years, on average, and then multiply by 50%.
 That’s the base.
 The credit is 14% of any expenses above that base.
 The calculation really isn’t complex.
-What’s more complex is the determination of “qualified” research and development expenses, which should be the job of an outside expert.
+What’s more complex is the determination of “qualified” research and development expenses, which should be the job of an outside expert — it’s definitely worth hiring some help from a tax expert to make sure you’re claiming the right credits that apply to your business.

 I’ve been talking up the R&D Tax Credit to my clients and community over the past year.
-Regardless of what your company does, it’s worth looking into this tax credit – unless you enjoy giving more money than necessary to the government.
+Regardless of what your company does, it’s worth looking into this tax credit — it’s a popular and flexible tax credit that can benefit all kinds of small businesses that are engaged in research and engineering — unless you enjoy giving more money than necessary to the government.
+And according to the latest details of the changes to the tax law that took effect on Jan.
+1, 2018, the R&D Tax Credit is here to stay — and is likely to be an ongoing part of small businesses’ annual tax strategies.

 Join writer and small business owner Gene Marks each Wednesday on the Small Biz Ahead podcast.
 You can also submit a question for Gene to answer on the podcast.